-Up the west branch of the DuPage river was the Naper settlement, probably embracing about the same number of settlers.
+Up the west branch of the DuPage River was the Naper settlement, probably embracing about the same number of settlers.
 Among these were the families of Baily Hobson, Uriah Payne, Capt.
-Joseph Naper, John Naper, H. T. Wilson, Lyman Butterfield, Ira Carpenter, John Murray, R. M. Sweet, Alanson Sweet, C. Foster, J. Manning, H. Babbit and others.
+Joseph Naper, John Naper, H. T. Wilson, Lyman Butterfield, Ira Carpenter, John Murray, R. M. Sweet, Alanson Sweet, C. Foster, J. Manning, H. Babbit, and others.
 This is where Fort Payne (1832) was built.

 |Painting of Fort Payne|

 As much alarm now prevailed throughout the company, it was decided that Capt.
-Naper and Alanson Sweet, should start that night for Fort Dearborn to procure more men.
-They started on horseback, but Sweet's horse giving out, he was obliged to journey on foot.
-They reached Fort Dearborn early next morning, and asked assistance from Gen. Williams, who was there with three hundred troops from Michigan, but he refused to furnish it, "as he did not deem it safe to send men into the country at that time.
+Naper and Alanson Sweet should start that night for Fort Dearborn to procure more men.
+They started on horseback, but Sweet's horse gave out, he was obliged to journey on foot.
+They reached Fort Dearborn early next morning and asked assistance from Gen. Williams, who was there with three hundred troops from Michigan, but he refused to furnish it, "as he did not deem it safe to send men into the country at that time.
 At length Major Wilson informed Capt.
 Naper, that if General Williams would consent, he would take some of his men and return with him to the settlement.
 Whereupon, a council of officers was held, but it was deemed unsafe for any to go, even as volunteers.
 Capt.
 Naper then left Fort Dearborn and returned to the settlement, very disheartened.

 Filled with fear, families quickly located one another in the vast prairie settlement and packed their clothing and provisions for the journey to Fort Dearborn.
 Crossing the prairie was slow and escape difficult.
 Roads were no more than muddy ruts.
-Wheels became embedded in marshy soil and fresh water was not readily available.
+Wheels became embedded in marshy soil and freshwater was not readily available.
 The Hobsons spoke of traveling thirty-six hours without food.
 Mrs. Hobson is said to have frequently used her shoe to dip water from the pools by the roadside in order to get a drink.

 No battles took place at Fort Payne, for General Winfield Scott made a treaty with the Sauks at Rock Island, thereby ending the Black Hawk War.
 The settlers once more resumed the task of subduing the wilderness.